speakeasy-api/openapi-directory/SDKs/amazonaws.com/discovery/2015-11-01/go/README.md

 ### SDK SDK

 * `AssociateConfigurationItemsToApplication` - Associates one or more configuration items with an application.
 * `BatchDeleteImportData` - <p>Deletes one or more import tasks, each identified by their import ID.
-Each import task has a number of records that can identify servers or applications. </p> <p>AWS Application Discovery Service has built-in matching logic that will identify when discovered servers match existing entries that you've previously discovered, the information for the already-existing discovered server is updated.
+Each import task has a number of records that can identify servers or applications. </p> <p>Amazon Web Services Application Discovery Service has built-in matching logic that will identify when discovered servers match existing entries that you've previously discovered, the information for the already-existing discovered server is updated.
 When you delete an import task that contains records that were used to match, the information in those matched records that comes from the deleted records will also be deleted.</p>
 * `CreateApplication` - Creates an application with the given name and description.
-* `CreateTags` - Creates one or more tags for configuration items.
+* `CreateTags` - <p>Creates one or more tags for configuration items.
 Tags are metadata that help you categorize IT assets.
-This API accepts a list of multiple configuration items.
+This API accepts a list of multiple configuration items.</p> <important> <p>Do not store sensitive information (like personal data) in tags.</p> </important>
 * `DeleteApplications` - Deletes a list of applications and their associations with configuration items.
 * `DeleteTags` - Deletes the association between configuration items and one or more tags.
 This API accepts a list of multiple configuration items.
 * `DescribeAgents` - Lists agents or connectors as specified by ID or other filters.
 All agents/connectors associated with your user account can be listed if you call <code>DescribeAgents</code> as is without passing any parameters.
 * `DescribeConfigurations` - <p>Retrieves attributes for a list of configuration item IDs.</p> <note> <p>All of the supplied IDs must be for the same asset type from one of the following:</p> <ul> <li> <p>server</p> </li> <li> <p>application</p> </li> <li> <p>process</p> </li> <li> <p>connection</p> </li> </ul> <p>Output fields are specific to the asset type specified.
-For example, the output for a <i>server</i> configuration item includes a list of attributes about the server, such as host name, operating system, number of network cards, etc.</p> <p>For a complete list of outputs for each asset type, see <a href="https://docs.aws.amazon.com/application-discovery/latest/userguide/discovery-api-queries.html#DescribeConfigurations">Using the DescribeConfigurations Action</a> in the <i>AWS Application Discovery Service User Guide</i>.</p> </note>
+For example, the output for a <i>server</i> configuration item includes a list of attributes about the server, such as host name, operating system, number of network cards, etc.</p> <p>For a complete list of outputs for each asset type, see <a href="https://docs.aws.amazon.com/application-discovery/latest/userguide/discovery-api-queries.html#DescribeConfigurations">Using the DescribeConfigurations Action</a> in the <i>Amazon Web Services Application Discovery Service User Guide</i>.</p> </note>
 * `DescribeContinuousExports` - Lists exports as specified by ID.
 All continuous exports associated with your user account can be listed if you call <code>DescribeContinuousExports</code> as is without passing any parameters.
 * `DescribeExportConfigurations` -  <code>DescribeExportConfigurations</code> is deprecated.
-Use <a href="https://docs.aws.amazon.com/application-discovery/latest/APIReference/API_DescribeExportTasks.html">DescribeImportTasks</a>, instead.
+Use <a href="https://docs.aws.amazon.com/application-discovery/latest/APIReference/API_DescribeExportTasks.html">DescribeExportTasks</a>, instead.
 * `DescribeExportTasks` - Retrieve status of one or more export tasks.
 You can retrieve the status of up to 100 export tasks.
 * `DescribeImportTasks` - Returns an array of import tasks for your account, including status information, times, IDs, the Amazon S3 Object URL for the import file, and more.
 * `DescribeTags` - <p>Retrieves a list of configuration items that have tags as specified by the key-value pairs, name and value, passed to the optional parameter <code>filters</code>.</p> <p>There are three valid tag filter names:</p> <ul> <li> <p>tagKey</p> </li> <li> <p>tagValue</p> </li> <li> <p>configurationId</p> </li> </ul> <p>Also, all configuration items associated with your user account that have tags can be listed if you call <code>DescribeTags</code> as is without passing any parameters.</p>